Best Off-Campus Housing For Emily Carr University Students

 - Attend events!
-The Student Union hosts many events around the year, oftentimes serving free food.
+The Student Union hosts many events around the year, often serving free food.
 These events are perfect for mingling and meeting new faces.

 - Visit other Universities!
-If you aren’t feeling the Emily Carr vibe, I encourage you to visit other universities around Vancouver and join their clubs!
-It’s a great way to meet new friends outside of the Emily Carr design world and people are generally very open to accepting people from other universities!
-Don’t limit yourself and go explore!
+If you aren’t feeling the Emily Carr vibe, I encourage you to visit different universities around Vancouver and join their clubs!
+It’s a great way to meet new friends outside of the Emily Carr design world.
+In addition, people are generally very open to accepting people from other universities.
+So don’t limit yourself and explore!”

 Best Study Spots at Emily Carr

-For food, choices on campus are limited but there are countless restaurants around Mt.
-Pleasant — along Main Street, Broadway and in nearby Olympic Village!
-My personal favourites include Thai son (authentic Vietnamese NOT Thai) and Sushiyama on Broadway.
-There is also Loafe Espresso bar & Pizzeria on campus which serves up tasty, slightly pricier fare and great coffee.
-For late night, as mentioned before, there is always McDonald’s or food delivery using any of the food delivery applications.
+“Food choices are limited, but there are countless restaurants around Mount Pleasant — along Main Street, Broadway and in nearby Olympic Village!
+My personal favourites include Thai Son (authentic Vietnamese, NOT Thai) and Sushiyama on Broadway.
+There is also Loafe Espresso bar & Pizzeria on campus, which serves up tasty, slightly pricier fare and great coffee.
+As mentioned before, there is always McDonald’s or food delivery apps for late-night.”